NodyHub/k8s-ctf-rocks/README.md

 ```bash
 vagrant up
 ```
 Even if the VM is started, the cluster needs some time to pull all images.
-The status of the deployment can be tested with following commands:
+The status of the deployment can be checked with following commands:
 ```bash
 # Connect to vm
 vagrant ssh